GIGCymru/NHSWales-fhir-profiles/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/Help-and-Support/Regular-Meetings.page.md

 ## {{page-title}}
-The NHS Wales FHIR Standards and Implementation team are responsible for engagement with multiple regular boards and groups.
+The NHS Wales FHIR Standards and Implementation team engage with multiple regular boards and groups.
 These include:

 |Meeting|Team Role|
 |---|---|